influxdata/docs-v2/content/influxdb/v2.0/reference/api/client-libraries/js.md

     npm run browser
     ```

-## Boilerplate for the InfluxDB Javascript Client Lbrary
+## Boilerplate for the InfluxDB Javascript Client Library
-Use the Javascript library to write and query data to and from InfluxDB.
+Use the Javascript library to write data to and query data from InfluxDB.

 To write a data point to InfluxDB using the JavaScript library, import the latest InfluxDB Javascript library in your script.